 Leslie’s original layout has been reduced to fit four 4ft x 2ft boards with two folding 6ft x 2ft fiddle yards at each end.

-The club now plans to connect Castle Station to its Four Oakes Junction layout to create an oval layout.
-Leslie’s Castle Station will then take pride of place as the main exhibit at the Northampton & District Model Railway Club annual exhibition next summer.
+Leslie’s Castle Station took pride of place as the main exhibit at the Northampton & District Model Railway Club anniversary exhibition in 2019.